-One phase III, open-label, active-controlled randomized controlled trial (RCT) (PERSEUS, N = 709) evaluated whether the addition of daratumumab to bortezomib-lenalidomide-dexamethasone (D-VRd) followed by maintenance therapy with daratumumab and lenalidomide prolong progression-free survival (PFS) compared to bortezomib-lenalidomide-dexamethasone (VRd) as induction and consolidation therapy followed by maintenance therapy with lenalidomide in patients with NDMM who are eligible for ASCT.
+One phase III, open-label, active-controlled RCT (the PERSEUS trial, N = 709) evaluated whether the addition of daratumumab to D-VRd followed by maintenance therapy with daratumumab and lenalidomide prolongs PFS compared to VRd as induction and consolidation therapy followed by maintenance therapy with lenalidomide in patients with NDMM who are eligible for ASCT.
 The demographic characteristics were balanced between treatment groups.
-The median age of all patients was 60.0 years with a range of 31 to 70 years.
-Most patients were male (58.7%; female: 41.3%) and white (92.1%); 1.4% of patients were Asian, 1.3% of patients were Black, 0.6% of patients were Native Hawaiian or other Pacific Islander, and 0.4% of patients were American Indian or Alaska Native.
-At Baseline, most patients (63.6%) had an Eastern Cooperative Oncology Group (ECOG) performance status score of 0.
-More than half (51.4%) of the patients had disease that was International Staging System (ISS) Stage I, and approximately one-fifth (21.7%) had high-risk cytogenetics such as del(17p), t(4;14), and t(14;16).
-The primary objective of the PERSEUS trial was to evaluate the efficacy of D-VRd compared to VRd in patients with TE NDMM in prolonging PFS.
-The secondary outcomes included CR or better rate (key secondary), MRD-negativity rate (key secondary), overall survival (OS) (key secondary), very good partial response (VGPR) or better rate, duration of response (DOR) (for CR or better response), and health-related quality of life (HRQoL) assessments.
+The median age of all patients was 60.0 years, with a range of 31 to 70 years.
+Most patients were male (58.7%; female: 41.3%) and white (92.1%); 1.4% of patients were Asian, 1.3% of patients were Black, 0.6% of patients were Native Hawaiian or other Pacific Islander, and 0.4% of patients were American Indian or Alaska Native [wording from original source].
+At baseline, most patients (63.6%) had an Eastern Cooperative Oncology Group (ECOG) performance status score of 0.
+More than half (51.4%) of the patients had disease that was International Staging System (ISS) stage I, and approximately one-fifth (21.7%) had high-risk cytogenetics such as del(17p), t(4;14), and t(14;16).
+The primary objective of the PERSEUS trial was to evaluate the efficacy of D-VRd compared to VRd in patients with transplanteligible NDMM in prolonging PFS.
+The secondary outcomes included CR or better rate (key secondary), MRD negativity rate (key secondary), OS (key secondary), VGPR or better rate, duration of response (DOR) (for CR or better response), and HRQoL assessments.
 The study was funded by the European Myeloma Network in collaboration with Janssen Research and Development.